 where $\hat i=\hat a, \hat b$, for both oscillators.
 All the parameters of the Hamiltonian and their physical meaning are summarized in table~\ref{tab: Subsystems}.

 To allow for fast initial state preparation and fast tomography, both oscillators couple to the respective auxiliary transmons in the strong dispersive coupling regime.
 The strength of this dispersive coupling is chosen such that the inherited self-Kerr non-linearity of the cavity modes, $K_{a/b}$, is in an acceptable range of 1-3\,kHz.
 All the states used in the main text are prepared using numerically optimized Gradient Ascent Pulse Engineering (GRAPE) pulses~\cite{heeres2017implementing} of $2\,\mu$s length.
-Tomography is performed either by sampling the Wigner function and measuring the parity of the cavity state at different points in phase space using a standard Ramsey technique, or by using the Optimized Reconstruction via excitation number sampling (ORENS) technique~\cite{krisnanda2025demonstrating}.
-Further details are presented in Section~\ref{Section: Quantum state reconstruction} below.
+Tomography is performed either by sampling the Wigner function and measuring the parity of the cavity state at different points in phase space using a standard Ramsey technique, or by using the Optimized Reconstruction via Excitation Number Sampling (ORENS) technique~\cite{krisnanda2025demonstrating}.
+See Section~\ref{Section: Quantum state reconstruction} for further details.